ibm-cloud-docs/codeengine/envvar-autoinject.md

 Note that each job run instance gets its own index from the array of indices that were specified when the job was created.
 The `JOB_INDEX` environment variable contains the index value.

-While the job itself doesn't have a URL associated with it, the `CE_DOMAIN` and `CE_SUBDOMAIN` values might be useful if you need to reference an applications that is running in the same project.
+While the job itself doesn't have a URL associated with it, the `CE_DOMAIN` and `CE_SUBDOMAIN` values might be useful if you need to reference an application that is running in the same project.
 The full external URL of this application is `appName.CE_SUBDOMAIN.CE_DOMAIN`.
 To reference the private URL of an application, use `appName.CE_SUBDOMAIN`.